marcobonni/Sass_exercise/README.md

-Create the layout displayed in sass_exercise_1_layout.jpg using the rules nesting and the Sass Variables.
+Create the layout displayed in the picture.
+Try to use a mixin in order to apply the style of the `article` tags.
+The mixin should take in 3 parameters:

-You should use the following colors:
-* red
-* blue
-* green
+1. color
+2. border-color
+3. font-size

+The font size should also have a default value equal to 1rem.
+The footer font-size is equal to 24px.

 **Suggestion:**

-$color-primary: red;
-$color-tertiary: green;

-.exercise {
-border: 1px solid $color-primary;

-    .exercise-title {
+@mixin article-card($color, ...) {
-        color: $color-tertiary;
+color: $color;
-    }
-}
+...